Your Medicare Coverage

 All people with Part A and/or Part B who meet all of these conditions are covered:

-- You must be under the care of a doctor, and you must be getting services under a plan of care established and reviewed regularly by a doctor.
+- You must be under the care of a doctor, and you must be getting services under a plan of care created and reviewed regularly by a doctor.

 - You must need, and a doctor must certify that you need, one or more of these: